Mississippi Startup

 be seized to pay off debts and obligations of the corporation.
 However, if the corporation

-has been shown to have acted improperly, courts can pierce the corporate veil.
+has been shown to have acted improperly, courts can indeed seize the individual

 Mississippi Foreign Corporation